 June, August, October or January

 Three letters of reference MUST be received in order for application packet to be considered complete.
 Applicants will not be reviewed for admission until a complete application packet is submitted.
 Applicants are expected to include letters from 1 College Math Professor, 1 College Science Professor and 1 Supervisor.
+If a Math Professor is not available, then applicants can submit letters from 2 College Science Professors.
+A supervisor does not have to been a person the applicant worked with, it can be a person who provided guidance to the applicant, such as an advior or church youth leader.

-This interview will help determine whether an applicant is for admission to the Professional Program of Pharmacy.
+This interview will help determine if an applicant is ready for admission to the Professional Program of Pharmacy.
 The Admission Committee will be observing your ability to express yourself in a variety of situations, your motivations in the area of Pharmacy, and your commitment to patient care.
 Other criteria that applicants may be evaluated on: neatness in appearance and on written interview questions, promptness, responsiveness to social clues, good manners, directness in answering, organizational skills, and goal orientation.
-Applicants will be expected to participate in one 40 minute oral interview.
-This interview will consist of the applicant, two Faculty members of the College of Pharmacy and one senior pharmacy student.
+Applicants will be expected to participate in one 30 to 40 minute oral interview.
+This interview will consist of the applicant, two Faculty members of the School of Pharmacy and one senior pharmacy student.
 The interviews will take place in succession with randomly assigned interviewers.